camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/10-cockpit/20-start-page-view.html.md

     <img data-img-thumb src="ref:asset:/assets/img/implementation-cockpit/cockpit-deployed-processes.png" />
   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
-    This plugin gives you an overview of all deployed processes on the engine and displayes them as rendered process models.
-In addition you get information about how many instances of the process are currently running and about the process state.
+    This plugin gives you an overview of all deployed processes on the engine and displays them as rendered process models.
+Additionally, you get information about how many instances of the process are currently running and about the process state.
 Green and red dots signalize running and <a href="ref:#cockpit-failed-jobs">failed jobs</a>.
-Click on the model to get a <a href="ref:#cockpit-process-definitions-view">Process Definition View</a>.
+Click on the model to get to the <a href="ref:#cockpit-process-definition-view">Process Definition View</a>.
   </div>
 </div>